OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 ### Registering Custom Plugins

-Use the method `QPluginLoader.registerStaticPluginFunction(...)` to register a plugin class or instance.
+Use the method `QPluginLoader.qRegisterStaticPluginFunction(...)` to register a plugin class or instance.
 The class inherits `QObject` and needs to implement an interface (or class) known as Qt plugin, for
 instance: